-Colwood Creek Park features wide open grassed areas great for picnics and park games.
-There is a wonderful playground for the kids.
-A paved trail meanders through the park and over a bridge that crosses Colwood Creek.
+Colwood Creek Park features wide open grassed areas great for picnics and outdoor play.
+There is a wonderful playground for the kids, including a spray park for cooling off on hot summer days, with a water fountain and washroom.
+A paved and lighted trail meanders through the park and over a foot bridge that crosses Colwood Creek.

 About Colwood Creek